2023–2024 DrPH Student Handbook

 The Doctor of Public Health (DrPH) degree at Berkeley School of Public Health is conferred in recognition of a candidate’s command of a comprehensive body of knowledge in the field of public health and related disciplines, and of the candidate’s proven ability to initiate, organize and pursue the investigation of significant problems or interventions in public health.

-The DrPH Program offers a unique opportunity to gain a breadth and depth of skills and expertise in research, policy, practice, leadership, theory, and new and emerging areas of public health.
-The mission of the DrPH degree program is to prepare students to develop transdisciplinary knowledge about the determinants of health, as well as scientific and professional leadership skills necessary to translate this knowledge into strategic, successful, and effective health interventions.
-It is our hope that students who earn this degree will advance to leadership positions in diverse settings at the international, national, state, and local levels and in the public, private, and academic sectors.
+The mission of the DrPH program is to prepare students to develop transdisciplinary knowledge about the determinants of health as well as scientific and professional leadership skills necessary to translate this knowledge into strategic, successful, and effective health interventions.
+Students who earn this degree are expected to occupy leadership positions in diverse settings at the international, national, state, and local levels and in public, private, and academic sectors.

 Upon satisfactory completion of the DrPH curriculum, graduates will able to demonstrate the following competencies: